-I’m a Scottish designer and internet entrepreneur, co-founder of Yelp, The Origins Network, Moreover Technologies and Realtime Anywhere.
+I’m a Scottish designer and internet entrepreneur, co-founder of MRL Ventures, where I lead the project which became Yelp, The Origins Network, which was acquired by D.C Thomson, Moreover Technologies, which was acquired by Verisgn and Realtime Anywhere, the first Internet company in London’s Tech City hub, Shoreditch.
 I co-authored the Internet standard RSS 1.0, introduced the convention of one-line-bios and created the visual bookmarking concept behind Pinterest.

 I grew up in London and as a teenager, survived an 800 ft fall in a mountaineering accident.

-I started the first Internet company in London’s Tech City hub, Shoreditch in 1994 and later moved to San Francisco then New York.
+I started my first Internet venture in London, in 1994 and later moved to San Francisco then New York.
+Having returned to Europe after 12 years in the US, I am now based in Geneva and am a partner at Anthemis.

 I worked as an architect for Norman Foster on projects ranging from the Kings Cross Masterplan & Channel Tunnel Terminal, to Foster’s apartment.
 In Paris, I worked for Valode et Pistre on a Lyon University scheme and briefly for Jean Nouvel on the Euro Lille project.